FOREX-Dollar edges up vs yen, sterling drives higher

 Most analysts and traders have continued to back sterling against the euro,

-which was worth less than 80 pence for the first time since November 2012.
+however, which was worth less than 80 pence for the first time since November

 YEN DIP